Skip to main content

 SELECT examples

-View a specific child account based on its euuid.
+View a specific child account.
 See Parent and Child Accounts for Akamai Partners for details on these accounts.

 > 📘